 For further details, see State Dep’t Updates Social Media Vetting Standards – Chodorow Law Offices.

-The rationale for revoking the visas of individuals who posted about Kirk seems to be that the posts indicate that they may engage in political activism inconsistent with their visa status.
-The Trump administration has often expressed concerns about political activists disrupting and undermining scholarly activity at U.S. universities.
+The rationale for revoking the visas over posts about Kirk seems to be that the individuals may engage in political activism inconsistent with their visa status.
+In particular, the Trump administration has often expressed concerns about political activists disrupting and undermining scholarly activity at U.S. universities.
 But it’s not clear how political activism is inconsistent with one’s visa status unless it is illegal.
-Legal conduct would appear to be protected by the First Amendment to the U.S. Constitution, which protects freedom of speech and assembly.
-Moreover, it’s not clear how these individuals’ posts are evidence of their intent to engage in any activities at all in the U.S. Having “celebrated” Kirk’s assassination may be in bad taste, but it’s not strong evidence of the social media users’ planned harmful activities.
-President Trump himself has told others to “go to hell” and has said entire countries are “going to hell.”
+Political activism consisting of legal conduct is protected by the First Amendment to the U.S. Constitution’s guarantees of freedom of speech and assembly.

 Leave a Reply